habitat-sh/on-prem-builder/docs-chef-io/content/builder-example.md

 export POSTGRES_HOST=localhost
 export POSTGRES_PORT=5432

-# The endpoint, key and secret for your Minio instance (see README)
+# The endpoint, key and secret for your MinIO instance (see README)
 # Change these before the first install if needed
 export MINIO_ENDPOINT=http://localhost:9000
 export MINIO_BUCKET=habitat-builder-artifact-store.local
 export MINIO_ACCESS_KEY=depot
 export MINIO_SECRET_KEY=password

-# If you'd like to use Artifactory instead of Minio, uncomment
+# If you'd like to use Artifactory instead of MinIO, uncomment
 # and set the following variables appropriately.
 # IMPORTANT: See the README for more info
 # export ARTIFACTORY_ENABLED=true